sharath/GoRead/README.md

 # GoRead

-GoRead is a book reader application built using the MERN (MongoDB, Express, React, NodeJS) stack.
+GoRead is a book reader application built using the MERN (MongoDB, Express, React, NodeJS) stack for CS326: Web Programming at UMass Amherst.

 # Team Members
 * Sharath Ramkumar